HomeMy WebLinkAboutMN-CC-2024-04-03 ��iTN4°9 COMMON COUNCIL Voting Record

 COUNTY OF TOMPKINS )

-On this ___day of ______________, 20__, before me, the undersigned, a Notary Public in and for said
+On this_day of ,20_,before me,the undersigned, a Notary Public in and for said

-State, personally appeared _____________________, personally known to me or proved to me on the
+State,personally appeared ,personally known to me or proved to me on the

 basis of satisfactory evidence to be the individual whose name is subscribed to the within instrument and